Riga1231/POS/README.md

 ## 📌 Overview

-Desktop and mobile application for managing sales, transactions, and inventory with a modern interface.
+Cross-platform desktop and mobile application for managing sales, transactions, and inventory with a modern interface.
 Features a smooth, user-friendly design with some similarity to Loyverse for comprehensive sales management.

 ---